 To return the audio stream to the computer speakers:

-- 1. Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then click Playback devices.
+- Right-click the Speakers icon in the notification area, at the far right of the taskbar, and then select Playback devices.

-- 2. On the Playback tab, click Speakers.
+- On the Playback tab, select Speakers.

-- 3. Click Set Default, and then click OK.
+- 3. Select Set Default, and then select OK.